 The key to knowing when it’s the right career or business path for you is to follow what feels True to you.
 Anything else leads to burnout at some point.
+Burnout is the worst.

-Follow the signs and go towards more and more of what feels right inside.
+So, then what?
+What I am saying is to follow the signs and go towards more and more of what feels right inside.
 Your body knows.
 First look for what feels right already as the starting place.